scala-js/scala-js-website/doc/tutorial.md

     skip in ScalaJSKeys.packageJSDependencies := false

+As an alternative to prefixing with `ScalaJSKeys`, you may import all its members (`import ScalaJSKeys._`).
+Most of the documentation omits the `ScalaJSKeys` prefix for brevity.

 After reloading and rerunning `fastOptJS`, this will create `scala-js-tutorial-jsdeps.js` containing all JavaScript libraries next to the main JavaScript file.
 We can then simply include this file and don't need to worry about JavaScript libraries anymore:

 {% highlight html %}